second coming

 What does Jesus being the ruler of the kings of the earth mean for us today?

-Jesus the ruler over the kings of the earth.
+Jesus the saviour, the anointed One, the ruler over the kings of the earth.
 Jesus victory is ours to receive in time now and time future.

 Sermon categories: son of man> love of God> hope and healing> know God> truth> power> end times> experience God> life> success in life> kingdom>